 2017 Milestone Reunions King Hall’s Largest

-UC Davis School of Law hosted its largest-ever reunion celebration on October 28, as about 300 members of nine classes returned to King Hall to reconnect with classmates and teachers, tour the expanded and renovated law school building, and hear presentations from Dean Kevin R. Johnson and King Hall Alumni Board President Kimberly Lucia ’09.
+UC Davis School of Law hosted its largest-ever reunion celebration on October 28, as more than 300 alumni from nine classes returned to King Hall to reconnect with classmates and teachers, tour the expanded and renovated law school building, and hear presentations from Dean Kevin R. Johnson and King Hall Alumni Board President Kimberly Lucia ’09.

 2017 Reunion Photos